00Lyun00/Charybdis-Nano-Buildlog/Buildlog/README.md

 Nobody by far wired a nice!view to a keyboard with a pointing device, so I didn't know how their SPIs would interact, let alone what an SPI even is.
 I added -corresponding lines- to make the nice!view work as a native shield, and as result the nice!view started malfunctioning as shown in the photo.
 I believe this happenend because both the nice!view and trackball's irpt, sck, mosi pins were wired to the same MCU pins, and they were both set to use spi0.
 It seemed that whatever signals sent by the trackball interferred with the nice!view.
 To solve this issue, I set the trackball to use spi3, wired the trackball and nice!view to different pins, and everything worked flawlessly.
 I suspect that maybe the problem was only the two devices being wired to the same pins and using the same spi might not have affected the interference, but I was fed up with desoldering and resoldering everything at this point and wasn't willing to verify if that was the case.

+## Final Stretch
+With the keyboard now functioning properly, I just had to get keyswitches and keycaps to finish the build.
+I got gazzew Boba U4 keyswitches as I prefer having no noise, and I got a set of Ogre zinc alloy keycaps to further push the metal-wood aesthetics.
-The Ogre zinc alloy keycaps are roughly $48 for 72 caps, making them far cheaper than aluminum or stainless steel keycaps.
+The Ogre keycaps are sold in Korea for roughly $48 for 72 caps, making them far more affordable than aluminum or stainless steel keycaps.
 However, as zinc alloy keycaps are notoriously subseptible to discoloration, I might have to replace them after a couple months or years later.
 <Photo>
-I've installed the R4 keycaps upside down in row one and R2 and R3 keycaps in rows two and three, thus creating a somewhat palatable keywell structure.
+I've installed the R4 keycaps upside down in row one and R2 and R3 keycaps in rows two and three, thus creating a somewhat keywell structure.
 It would have been better to use other keycaps, but as these were the only metal keycaps I were willing to afford, I had to make use of what I could.

-(actual pinout photo)
-  This is my pinout, and the trackball/nice!view sck/mosi/cs pins each can be interchanged with their corresponding positions.
-Due to trial and error and miswriting pin numbers, I have resulted in the above mess, but I would rather use the pinout below for easier wiring.
-  (Desired pinout photo)